BS 7671:2018+A4:2026

 • Absent earthing — the main earthing conductor is disconnected or missing entirely, leaving the entire installation without an earth path.
 Any earth fault would not be cleared by the protective devices.

-• Severely damaged distribution board — a consumer unit with fire damage, melted components, or structural failure that exposes live conductors or compromises the enclosure rating.
+• Severely damaged distribution board — a consumer unit with fire damage, melted components, or structural failure that exposes live conductors or compromises the enclosure.

 • Metalwork at a dangerous potential — extraneous-conductive-parts (such as metal pipework or structural steelwork) found to be live to touch due to a wiring fault or absent bonding.